libxmq/xmq/README.md

 ## Colors and themes

 Xmq tries to detect the background color of the terminal.
 This is used to select different color palettes in light and dark modes.
+Rendered html will create a css that detects the users dark/light mode preference supplied by the web browser.
+This can be made explicit with `XMQ_BG=auto`

 Even if you are running within a dark terminal you can force a light coloring with `XMQ_BG=light` and vice versa.
-This is usefule when spawning a browser and you want a different mode in the browser.
+This is useful when spawning a browser and you want a specific mode in the browser, without listening to the browser dark/light mode preference.
+For
-For example: `XMQ_BG=light xmq info.xml br`
+example: `XMQ_BG=light xmq info.xml br`

 You can also modify the individual colors with XMQ_THEME.
 There are 15 colors that can be changed.